 • 180g 2xLP on classic black vinyl

-Please allow up to 1 week for your order to ship.
+Note: Please allow up to 1 week for your order to ship.
 In terms of shipping weight, this item counts as TWO records.
-Some copies are in shrink wrap, others are in polypropylene sleeves (with the records removed to prevent postal damage).
-Please also be aware that the colour effect of the limited edition varies between copies (every copy has a unique combination of blue, grey and frosted clear).
+Some copies are in shrink wrap, others are in polypropylene sleeves.